 Of note is NeighborhoodScout's research finding that the Colfax neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Colfax community truly stands out from the rest in this regard.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Colfax neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Colfax neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 22.4% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.7% of all neighborhoods in America.

 Most American households own a car or other vehicle.
 Many own two cars or perhaps three.
 In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
 But NeighborhoodScout's analysis revealed that households in the Colfax neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.5% of the households here have four, five, or more cars.
 That is more cars per household than in 96.4% of the neighborhoods in the nation.